raspberrychris/paddleboardmaster/content/post/luclear-inflatable-paddle-board.md

 The [**Luclear Inflatable paddleboard**](#) also thoughtfully has a leash that can be attached to your leg if you are a beginner to paddleboarding and want to ensure your safety.

-**This paddleboard is absolutely great for beginners.**

-Another useful feature is the surface of the Luclea paddleboard is textured and means that it is non slip, which makes it a perfect board for those who are looking to do activities such as Yoga, fishing or just general sightseeing where a bit of grip is required.
+Another useful feature is the surface of the Luclear paddleboard is textured and means that it is non slip, which makes it a perfect board for those who are looking to do activities such as Yoga, fishing or just general sightseeing where a bit of grip is required.

 In my own tests I have had no trouble using this paddleboard on a wide range of water - you can even use it in the ocean as well as lakes or rivers.